backstage/backstage/.changeset/dry-vans-kiss.md

 '@backstage/plugin-scaffolder-backend': patch
 ---

-Simple typo fix in the the fetch:template action example on the word skeleton
+Simple typo fix in the the fetch:template action example on the word 'skeleton'.